phamjoe/sokoban-game/README.md

 # Sokoban

-Sokoban is a puzzle game where the objective is to move 'blocks' to designated
+Sokoban is a puzzle game where the objective is to move 'blocks' to designated spots on the map

 1. Outline of game map